 - You've been fired or suffered other adverse employment actions or retaliation.

 Contact a San Antonio Wrongful Termination Lawyer

 Filing for workers' compensation is complicated enough, and when also having to file a petition against your employer for wrongful termination, it can make it that much more daunting.
 Having a San Antonio wrongful termination lawyer on your side can ease your fears and concerns.
 If you've been unjustly fired for filing a workers' compensation claim, we can help.
-Contact The Law Offices of George P. Escobedo & Associates, PLLC at (210) 807-3178 today for a free consultation and to learn your rights.
+Contact The Law Office of George P. Escobedo & Associates, PLLC at (210) 807-3178 today for a free consultation and to learn your rights.